pangenome/sweepga/docs/fastga_pangenome_analysis.typ

   adaptamer_merge(T1,T2,P1,P2,gdb1->seqtot);
 ```

-The LCP structure stored in each k-mer entry records how many prefix bases match the previous entry in sorted order.
-This enables O(1) boundary lookup: `low = vlcp[plen]` immediately gives the start of the matching run without linear search.
-This is why the "enumerate all H" operation at each position is cache-coherent—all relevant entries are physically adjacent in memory.
+The LCP structure enables O(1) lookup of run boundaries via the `vlcp[]` array: `low = vlcp[plen]` immediately gives the start of entries sharing a prefix of length `plen`.
+This is what makes the "enumerate all H" operation at each position cache-coherent—all relevant entries are physically adjacent in the sorted table.

 === Practical Recommendation

 Use concatenated self-alignment with `-f 10×H` for pangenome work.
-This achieves O(H·L) complexity while finding more homologous sequence than O(H²·L) all-pairs mode—a rare case where the faster algorithm also produces better results.
+This reduces scan complexity from O(H²·L) to O(H·L) while producing equivalent output—a substantial speedup with no loss in sensitivity.

 = Appendix: Data and Methods